Farama-Foundation/MicroRTS/README.md

 microRTS was developed by [Santiago Ontañón](https://sites.google.com/site/santiagoontanonvillar/Home).

+MicroRTS-Py will eventually be updated, maintained, and made compliant with the standards of the Farama Foundation (https://farama.org/project_standards).
+However, this is currently a lower priority than other projects we're working to maintain.
+If you'd like to contribute to development, you can join our discord server here- https://discord.gg/jfERDCSw.

 For a video of how microRTS looks like when a human plays, see a [YouTube video](https://www.youtube.com/watch?v=ZsKKAoiD7B0)

 If you are interested in testing your algorithms against other people's, **there is an annual microRTS competition**.
 For more information on the competition see the [competition website](https://sites.google.com/site/micrortsaicompetition/home).
 The previous competitions have been organized at IEEE-CIG2017 and IEEE-CIG2018, and this year it's organized at IEEE-COG2019 (notice the change of name of the conference).